Golden Gate (Diocletian's Palace): Description

 The Porta Septemtrionalis was the "main landward gate" of Diocletian's palace, located in the middle of the northern wall.
 Its exterior opening measures 4.17 by 4.36 meters; above the lintel is a 3.02-meter-high arch composed of 19 stone blocks.
 The double doors of the gate were set into this opening, which could also be closed by a portcullis.
 Between the inner and outer openings of the gate is a courtyard (propugnaculum), once overseen by guard passageways built into its upper walls.
 The inner gate opens onto the Cardo Maximus, at whose opposite end is the Bronze Gate.
 Centuries of soil accumulation at the base of the wall have reduced the openings in the gate from 6.5 to fewer than 4.5 meters in height.

 Set into the facade of the gate are five niches, two on each side of the central arch and one above.
 Four of these once housed statues of the Tetrarchs: Diocletian, Maximian, Galerius and Constantius Chlorus.
-The fifth, central niche was made too shallow to hold a statue, to leave room for the portcullis to retract into the upper part of the gate.
-The restorers who noted this shallowness also saw no evidence of statues having stood in the other niches, and expressed doubt that the decoration of the gate was ever finished.
+Modern restorers note that the fifth, central niche was made too shallow to hold a statue, to leave room for the portcullis to retract into the upper part of the gate.
+The same examination found no evidence of statues having stood in the other niches, and the restorers express doubt that the decoration of the gate was ever finished.

 The upper three niches are incorporated into a blind arcade of seven arches.
 Formerly the arches were supported by columns, whose bases stood on corbels projecting from the facade.
 These columns have since disappeared, although five of their capitals remain, still affixed to the underside of the arcade.
 The undersides of the corbels are decorated with carved acanthus, with the exception of those immediately over the gateway, which display sculptures of small humanoid faces with horns (one set of which has been broken off) and animals' ears.
 A modern scholar found these faces "not unlike medieval devils" in appearance.
 Above the arcade are four plinths; some reconstructions of the gate prefer these, rather than the niches, as the location of the Tetrarchs' portrait statues.
 John Bryan Ward-Perkins sees the style of the gate as influenced by the architectural practices of the eastern Roman provinces, particularly Syria.
 He cites such "typically Syrian" features as the "combination of an open arch with a horizontal lintel [and] the bracketing out on consoles of [the] decorative arcade".

 The outer gate was defended by two octagonal towers, since lost.
-The surface of each tower on the ground floor was about 60m, the inner diameter 8.53m, and the side 3.41 m.
+The surface of each tower on the ground floor was about 60m2, the inner diameter 8.53m, and the side 3.41 m.
 There were no corresponding structures on the inner face of the gate.
 The towers and their connecting walkways could be entered only through passages built into the palace wall and had no doorways on the ground floor.